shirou/goagen_proto/README.rst

 - Enum is not work
 - Required is not work
+- Message field order is alphabetical.
+Should set explicit "Order"?

 How to generate proto from your design
 ---------------------------------------------

-At first, you have to do `go get`
+At first, you have to do *go get*

 ::

   % go get github.com/shirou/goagen_proto

-Then, you can `goagen gen` with your design.
+Then, you can **goagen gen** with your design.

 ::

   % goagen gen --pkg-path=github.com/shirou/goagen_proto -d github.com/some/your/great/design

-`api.proto` file will be generated.
+**api.proto** file will be generated.

 Type Definition